dstlmrk/cauf-evidence/README.md

 -   **Containerized Architecture**: The entire application is structured as Docker images managed with `docker-compose`.
 -   **Backend**: Developed with the latest versions of Python and Django.
--   **Database**: PostgreSQL serves as the database, ~with automated backups to S3 for data security and redundancy~.
+-   **Database**: PostgreSQL serves as the database, with automated backups to Dropbox for data security and redundancy.
 -   **Frontend**:
     -   Primarily server-rendered.
     -   Dynamic elements implemented using Alpine.js and HTMX.